My 3rd Great Uncle

 It may be of additional interest to mention here that George E. Scott, who in 1883 became manager of this store, eight years later purchased the business and erecting a new structure “famed” Prairie Farm nationally as possessing the most beautiful country

 store in the world.

-conversation of his fellow laborers, corroboration and augmenting of previous reports he had heard at Reedsburg regarding the possibilities of the dairy industry in Barron county.
+In the course of events, as Mr. Logan was building away on the store, he noted in the conversation of his fellow laborers, corroboration and augmenting of previous reports he had heard at Reedsburg regarding the possibilities of the dairy industry in Barron county.
 As a direct result of this propaganda he became more and more convinced that

 seated herself beside the driver.